HellRaven-Mods/NFSC-NextGenFX/README.md

 **List of what added and changed:**
 -----------------------------------------------------------------------------------------------
 - better Motionblur: Utalizes motionvectors now
+  - made it more nuanced
 - added a simple DOF-shader
   - (new!) fixed (now actually applies DOF)
 - added reimagined "HDR"
+  - fixed, now behaves like actual FakeHDR
 - added ambient-lighting
 - added Vignette
 - added ACES2 and FILMIC tonemaps (ACES2 activated at beginning, you can Change it)